kevingbrady/PTPTiming/cpp/README.md

 cd build
 ```

 Once in the build folder run cmake to compile the project.
-Make sure you have built the inotify library or it will not work.
 Specify that you want to use the "CMakeLists.txt" folder in the previous directory with two periods ".."

 ```
 cmake ..